-Experts also see a recruitment problem in technical and organisational film professions: According to them, the often challenging working conditions make these professions less attractive, which means that fewer and fewer new talents are coming on board.
-Platforms, they criticise, exacerbate the existing shortage by retaining numerous professionals independently of projects without contributing to the solution through their own training programmes.
+Experts also see a recruitment problem in technical and organisational film professions: According to them, the often challenging working conditions make these professions less attractive, which means that fewer and fewer new talents

-157 In addition, there is a "gender gap": Young female producers in particular are at a clear disadvantage compared to their male colleagues and on average receive considerably less production budget for their first feature-length film (cf. Produzentenverband (2021a): Study on young talent).
+In addition, there is a "gender gap": Young female producers in particular are at a clear disadvantage compared to their male colleagues and on average receive considerably less production budget for their first feature-length film (cf. Produzentenverband (2021a): Study on young talent).